yg-ht/FIR/README.md

 # FIR
 ## Fast Initial Recon

 This is a new project designed to automate early enumeration tasks.
+It is designed for time-constrained penetration tests.
+Needless to say, this isn't exactly subtle - so I wouldn't use it if you are trying to stay under the radar.

 Probably not worth your time yet - best to wait for a version that does something ;-)